HerrLab/media/fungal_media.md

 	Boil; cool to 60° C; adjust pH to 6.5; bring up to 100 mL with ddH2O Or Autoclave for 20 mins?

-MAG: 		Malt Extract Agar (1 L)
-		To 960 mL of ddH2O add:
-		Dextrose 	20 g
-		Malt Extract	20 g
-		Peptone	2 g
-		Vitamin mix	1 mL
-		Trace elements	1 mL
-		Add 15 g of agar for solid media
-	Autoclave on P2, or the second longest liquid autoclave time (30 mins vacuum)
-	* For MEA, leave out the vitamin mix and the trace elements*

-YPD:	Yeast Peptone Dextrose Agar
-	To 960 mL of ddH2O add:
-	Bacto yeast extract	10 g
-	Bacto Peptone		20 g
-	Dextrose		20 g
-	Agar (for solid media)	20 g
-	*  It is suggested that when adding dextrose to media that you autoclave the dextrose separately from the media, in this case you would add the 20 g of Dextrose to 50 mL of ddH2O and remove 50 mL of ddH2O to the media recipe.
-After autoclaving the dextrose and the rest of the media just pour the dextrose into the larger flask*